que-etc/resize-observer-polyfill/README.md

 [![Build Status][travis-image]][travis-url]

-A polyfill for Resize Observer API.
+A polyfill for the Resize Observer API.

 Implements event based tracking of changes in the content dimensions of elements.
 Uses MutationsObserver and falls back to an infinite dirty checking cycle if the first one is not supported.
 Handles DOM mutations and long running CSS transitions/animations.
-Optionally can observe resizing of a `<textarea>` and track changes caused by the `:hover` pseudo-class.
+Can optionally observe resizing of a `<textarea>` and track changes caused by the `:hover` pseudo-class.

 Compliant with the [spec](http://rawgit.com/WICG/ResizeObserver/master/index.html).
 Doesn't contain any publicly available methods except for those described in the spec.
-The size is 3.4kb when minified and gzipped.
+The size is 3.6kb when minified and gzipped.

 [Live demo](http://que-etc.github.io/resize-observer-polyfill) (has style problems in IE10 and lower).